 d.
-In addition to providing storm water quality treatment facilities as required in this section and the City's Surface Water Master Plan, the developer and/or property owner shall provide source control BMPs designed to treat or prevent storm water pollution arising from specific activities expected to occur on the site.
+In addition to providing storm water quality treatment facilities as required in this section and the City's adopted Surface Surface Water Water Master Plandesign manual, the developer and/or property owner shall provide source control BMPs designed to treat or prevent storm water pollution arising from specific activities expected to occur on the site.
 Examples of such specific activities include, but are not limited to, car washing at detached, attached stacked (multifamily) residential sites and oil storage at marinas providing service and repair.